-LEDs and futurist technologies promote healthier people and sustainable firms.
+LEDs and futurist technologies promote healthier people and sustainable offices.
 But they must feature within holistic office design, finds a new paper.

 The World Green Building Council’s (WGBC) new report on Health, Wellbeing and Productivity in Green Offices shines a spotlight on best sustainable practice.